inokawa/rust-editor/README.md

 WIP

-An implementation of [kilo](https://github.com/antirez/kilo) text editor with Rust.
+An implementation of text editor with Rust.

-Following the tutorial:
+This is a hobby project just for my study, but I'm trying to make it as much as practical.

+This editor is roughly based on [kilo](https://github.com/antirez/kilo) and following the tutorial:

 - https://viewsourcecode.org/snaptoken/kilo/